A few days ago I made a mistake: I opened a cabinet door.

 Perhaps somewhere in there I’ll finally find some from missing territories like Ascencion Island, Armenia, Azerbaijan, Barbados, Belarus, the Cook Islands, Costa Rica, Eritrea, Guadaloupe, Iraq, Kyrgyzstan, Kazakhstan, Macedonia, Nauru, Puerto Rico, Slovakia, South Sudan, Turkmenistan, Tuvalu, Ukraine, or Vanuatu.
 Many of these countries didn’t even exist until a few years ago while there are stamps from others that no longer do.

-Stamps are postcards from the past.
+Stamps are greeting cards from the past.

 Come to think of it, philately is the perfect hobby for a pandemic.